wolberine/docs/markdown/reference/dash/api.md

 #### Dash.begin()

+**Deprecated in Arduino SDK version 0.9.2.
+Starting with that version, this method gets called automatically.**

 Set up interrupts and pin settings that the Dash needs to function.
 Call this method in your program's `setup()` block.